kpcs/brightwheel-interview/README.md

 - I didn't convert the whole project to Typescript, even though types are super important for a larger-scale project.
 - I didn't do any sort of authentication to ensure only valid requests are made.
 - I used a hardcoded PORT of 3000 and didn't set up an environment variables file.
+- Per the nudge in the problem prompt, I wrote some tests for the API endpoints which act as integration tests of the whole flow, but I skipped writing unit tests for each of the individual class functions.
+In a real project, I would be more thorough with testing various cases and components.

 ## Endpoints available